ratfactor/meow5/README.md

 ...will be literally composed of five copies of the machine code that makes the word "meow".
 Crazy, right?

-This repo is a primitive work in progress, and proof of concept.

-To follow along, read the logNN.txt files in this repo.
-I'll be writing notes as I go along, which helps me keep track of my progress over time.

 ## Why?